GBAF Logo

 By Jekaterina Golubkova

-"They regulate traffic flow, prevent conflicts and attempts to fill petrol cans with fuel, and ensure that the queue is maintained in an orderly manner," said the post published late on Thursday.
+"They regulate traffic flow, prevent conflicts and attempts to fill petrol cans with fuel, and ensure that the queue is maintained in an orderly manner," the city administration said.

 Like other places in Russia and parts of Russian-occupied Ukraine, Anapa restricts drivers to buying 20 litres of gasoline per car, which a resident, Aleksandra Nesterenko, told a local TV station was enough for about a week.

-The changes have helped trim waiting times to 30 to 40 minutes from up to four hours, Arsen Melkumyan, an administration official, said in the same video, posing in front of a petrol station as cars kept coming and going.
+The changes have helped trim waiting times to 30 to 40 minutes from up to four hours, Arsen Melkumyan, an administration official, said in the video.

-Anapa is one of the most crowded sea resorts in the Krasnodar region, where energy infrastructure is a frequent target of Kyiv's air attacks following Russia's full-scale invasion of Ukraine in February 2022.
+Anapa is one of the most crowded resorts in Russia's southern Krasnodar region, where energy infrastructure is a frequent target of Kyiv's air attacks.

-On Thursday, Russia allowed refiners to produce gasoline and diesel with higher sulphur content for six months until the end of the year, a government decree showed, adding to other measures taken to ease the fuel crisis that has spread to the country's eastern borders.
+On Thursday, Russia allowed refiners to produce gasoline and diesel with higher sulphur content for six months until the end of the year, a government decree showed, adding to other measures taken to ease the crisis.

 Key Takeaways